Where Are You Permitted to Use Classified Data? A practical guide to Handling Sensitive Information

 -

-Secure Facilities: These are designated areas with physical security measures such as controlled access, surveillance systems (CCTV), intrusion detection systems, and robust physical barriers.
+Secure Facilities: These are designated areas with physical security measures such as controlled access, surveillance systems (CCTV), intrusion detection systems, and reliable physical barriers.
 The exact requirements vary depending on the classification level of the data handled within the facility.
-For example, Top Secret data requires significantly more robust security measures than Confidential data.
-These facilities often have dedicated communication systems to prevent unauthorized interception.
+To give you an idea, Top Secret data requires significantly more dependable security measures than Confidential data.
+These facilities often have dedicated communication systems to prevent unauthorized interception The details matter here..

 -